 The sun rises late over that part of Canada as it is based on Edmonton timezone for economic reasons.
 That morning, the rays of light appeared around 8 am, with the official sunrise at 8.24 am.
 The early bird in me stood ready to feed the dogs as I quickly dressed up, put the contact lenses, and had the obligatory porta-potty stop.
 Speaking of, this required some strategic planning given the several layers involved!

 The dogs remained partially asleep but lifted their head slightly when they saw me, eager for more attention.
 Distributing belly rubs left and right, I in return received a copious amount of flapping tails and cuddles.
 A win-win situation for everyone.
 The morning routine required the removal of the soiled hay and bodily production, which I took care of quickly.
 By the time this was done, Anna had a large bucket on the stove to warm fish soup, to served hot and greasy to the satisfaction of our four-legged friends.

 The sun rose slowing across the horizon, illuminating the sky and tundra of yellow and pink hues.
-Standing around the fire, we were surrounded by the smell of the coffee brewing in a Western kettle, while Anna was reheating a homemade reindeer soup.
+Standing around the fire, the smell of the coffee brewing in a Western kettle surrounded us, while Anna was reheating a homemade reindeer soup.
 A perfect morning on the tundra.